iamrealrushi/Image-Classification-from-Scratch-CIFAR-10/README.md

 ## Analysis

-See `report.pdf` for a 200-word analysis of model performance, challenges faced, and possible improvements.
+See `Image_Classification_Report.pdf` for a 200-word analysis of model performance, challenges faced, and possible improvements.